 If you want, you can jump directly to a subsection:

 Singleplayer levels by other authors: Collected levels which can be played in single player.
-These were played to completion to make sure that they work.
+These were played to completion to make sure that they work, or until bugs were encountered that halted play, where noted.

 Arena-vs-monster style levels by other authors: Collected levels which can be played in single player against monsters, but are based purely around combat with no adventure to speak of.
 These were just played long enough to get a feel for what they're about.